 In recent years the political and security situation in Mali has been particularly volatile.
+A military coup took place in Mali on 18 August 2020 was quickly followed by the resignation of President Ibrahim Boubacar Keïta and the dissolution of the national assembly.
+Subsequently an interim president, President Bah Ndaw, and a transitional government were appointed, and as a result previous international sanctions against Mali were lifted.
+The Group's activities were unaffected throughout this period.
 The country is currently engaged in political recovery and stabilisation, and internationally-led military intervention against rebels.